kartonfarkas/api_docs/source/suite/emails/media_file_upload.rst

 Uploads a file to the Media Database.
 When an email campaign is created, the uploaded file has to be referred to like this: ``<img src=”/custloads/<customer_id>/img.png”>``.

-.. note:: Only one file can be uploaded at a time, and the filename reference is case sensitive.
+.. note:: The filename reference is case sensitive.

 Endpoint
 --------